-Each subrecipient has identified at least one (1) Energy Educator, several whose certifications have expired, however; various subrecipients have identified Client Education as a priority in PY 2022 - 2023.
+Client Education: Each subrecipient has identified at least one (1) Energy Educator, several whose certifications have expired, however; various subrecipients have identified Client Education as a priority in PY 2023 - 2024.
 WVDED continues to work to recertify all Energy Educators through online training provided by an IREC-accredited WTC.
 This course is designed to assist the student in acquiring adult education skills to establish an effective means of communication between the Energy Educator and the client.
-The online Client Education course prepares students to develop a strategy for effective client education from pre approval to quality assurance.
+The online Client Education course prepares students to develop a strategy for effective client education from pre-approval to quality assurance.
 Videos and documents are presented to use with clients to ensure that they get the information they need during the client education process.
-After each topic is presented, a short self quiz follows each section and feedback is given.
-A final test consisting of a single multiple choice, true/false exam is given at the end of the course.
+After each topic is presented, a short self-quiz follows each section and feedback is given.
+A final test consisting of a single multiple choice-true/false exam is given at the end of the course.
 For certification, the student must pass this final exam.
 After passing the certification test, the Energy Educator will work with clients to effect change in poor energy conservation habits.

-Approach

-In PY 2022 - 2023, WVDED continues the "as needed, per person" approach as subrecipients anticipate hiring new staff throughout the year; as current certifications and licenses expire at different times throughout the year; and as subrecipients demonstrate and express different specific deficiencies and needs for improvement.
-It is of the utmost importance that newly hired staff or those staff that have not acquired credential requirements do not work unsupervised.
-WVDED monitors review Daily In/Out sheets during pre monitoring activities, and specifically focus on worker logs to ensure a trained Crew Leader is on each worksite.
-To ensure all workers have training opportunities when required, WVDED will make available trainings to the Weatherization Network during the entire year.
+Approach: In PY 2023 - 2024, WVDED continues the "as needed, per person" approach as subrecipients anticipate hiring new staff throughout the year; as current certifications and licenses expire at different times throughout the year; and as subrecipients demonstrate and express different specific deficiencies and needs for improvement.

-Training time frames are determined by the licensing/certifying agency, e.g., BPI, West Virginia Fire Marshall, etc. For Comprehensive trainings including Energy Auditor (EA) and Quality Control Inspector, WVDED requires recertification every three (3) years.
+WVDED will make available trainings to the Weatherization Network during the entire year.
+Subrecipients have requested more flexibility in scheduling training when needed in order to better accommodate production.
+Instead of a series of set classes, which sometimes takes crews away from production for longer periods that may burden an organization, subrecipients will have the ability to fit trainings into their respective schedules.
+WVDED will set time frames for completions of required certifications for subrecipients to continue operating the WV WAP and to ensure that subrecipients plan and meet expectations during the year.
+The time frames are determined by the licensing/certifying agency, e.g., BPI, West Virginia Fire Marshall, etc. For Comprehensive trainings including Energy Auditor (EA) and Quality Control Inspector, WVDED requires recertification every three (3) years.
 Continuing Education Units (CEUs) are required and WVDED reviews and approves submitted Training Requests for EAs and QCIs to maintain their credentials.
 For other weatherization staff, including Crew Leaders and Retrofit Installers, WVDED requires a five (5) year cycle for retaking required courses.
-WVDED does allow for refresher courses to be taken, If the subrecipient determines additional training is needed to address work/installation processes, work quality, or other issues that develop during the Program Year.
+WVDED does allow for refresher courses to be taken, IF the subrecipient determines additional training is needed to address work/installation processes, work quality, or other issues that develop during the Program Year.